Bachelor of Science in Hospitality Industry Management

 ENGL 312 – Written Communications in Business

-After graduating in 2017, 100% of Lerner’s hospitality industry management graduates were employed (earning a median starting salary of $47,663) or pursuing further education.
+After graduating in 2018, 100% of Lerner’s hospitality industry management graduates were employed (earning a median starting salary of $47,663) or pursuing further education.
 For more information on career resources please visit the Lerner Career Services Center.

 Some of the top employers of Lerner’s hospitality industry management graduates include: